No Cowboys No Angels Excerpt

 The owner of the arm stepped past the screen door.
 "Are you sure?
 I apologize again.
 I was looking back into the store when I pushed the screen.
 I should be more careful."

 Oh good Lord, it's him!
 The cowboy.

-She couldn't help staring and thankfully managed to keep her mouth from gaping.
-Whoa Nellie -- the guy was handsome with striking features and a size even more intimidating up close.
-He wore his rugged look well, a strong jaw, dark hair a little long and curled at his neck, begging for a girl's fingertips -- and hers tingled against her purse strap.
-She'd been right; his eyes were dark as Godiva chocolate.
-He stood so close the glitter in those dark eyes made her mouth go dry.
-She could feel the warmth coming off his well-muscled chest and arms.
+She knew she was staring, but couldn’t help herself, thankful at least she had managed to keep her mouth from gaping.
+Whoa Nellie, the guy was handsome—with striking features and a size even more intimidating up close.
+He wore his rugged look well.
+A strong jaw and dark hair, a little long that curled at his neck, just begging to feel a girl’s fingertips.
+Hers tingled against her purse strap.
+She had been right.
+His eyes were dark as Godiva chocolate.
+He stood so close the glitter in those chocolate eyes made her mouth go dry.
+She could feel the heat coming off his well-muscled chest and arms.
 All male, definitely all male.